patrick-ve/de-burgerlijke-app/docs/recipes-prd.md

   - Given meals scheduled for the upcoming week, when the user requests a grocery list, a list is generated.
   - The generated list correctly aggregates identical ingredients from all scheduled recipes for the period.
   - Ingredient quantities on the list accurately reflect any portion adjustments made to the scheduled recipes.
+  - Current prices for list items are fetched and displayed from supported supermarkets.
+  - The estimated total cost is calculated and displayed for selected supermarkets and/or the cheapest combination.
   - The user can successfully check off items on the generated grocery list.
+- **Cheapest Option:**
+  - Given a generated shopping list, when the user requests the cheapest option, the system calculates and displays the store(s) offering the lowest total price for the items.
 - **UI/UX:**
-  - All interactive elements respond within 1 second.
+  - All interactive elements respond within 1 second (excluding network-dependent operations like price fetching).
-  - Recipe parsing progress is clearly indicated to the user.
+  - Recipe parsing and price fetching progress are clearly indicated to the user.
-  - Navigation between different sections (recipes, planner, grocery list) is intuitive.
+  - Navigation between different sections (recipes, planner, grocery list, price insights) is intuitive.
+  - Price comparisons and historical trends are presented clearly.

 ### 4.8 Constraints

 - **Technology Stack:** The application must be built using Nuxt 3, Vue 3, TypeScript, Capacitor.js, and Nuxt UI/Tailwind CSS as specified.
 - **LLM Dependency:** Recipe parsing accuracy is dependent on the capabilities and potential costs associated with the chosen LLM.
 Error handling for failed parsing is required.
 - **OCR Dependency:** Image recipe import accuracy depends on the quality of the image and the OCR service.
+- **Price Data Source:** Accuracy and availability depend on external sources (supermarket APIs, reliable scraping methods) for Dutch supermarkets.
+This may require ongoing maintenance.
+Specific supermarkets covered in v1 need definition (e.g., Albert Heijn, Jumbo initially).
+- **Ingredient Matching:** Matching recipe ingredients (e.g., "flour", "1 large onion") to specific supermarket SKUs can be ambiguous and may require heuristics or user clarification.
 - **Scope:** Features listed under "Future Considerations / Out of Scope (v1)" are explicitly excluded from the initial release.
+Historical price trend details are covered in a separate PRD (`groceries-pricing-insights-prd.md`).
-- **Offline Functionality:** Full offline functionality is a consideration, not a hard requirement for v1, except for potentially viewing saved recipes and the last generated list.
-Core features like parsing and planning may require network connectivity.
+- **Offline Functionality:** Full offline functionality is a consideration, not a hard requirement for v1, except for potentially viewing saved recipes and the last generated list (with cached prices).
+Core features like parsing, planning, and live price fetching require network connectivity.
 - **Platform:** Primary focus is on mobile app experience via Capacitor; a web version is secondary.

 ## 5. Design & UX Considerations